Newtonhill: Community and amenities

-There are four commercial outlets; A Tesco Metro Store, a coffee shop - Skateraw Store, a pharmacy which also hosts a weekly post office, and a Chinese takeaway.
-There are two pubs in the town, Quoiters Cafe Bar and The Newton Arms.
+There are five commercial outlets: a Tesco Metro store, a coffee shop (the Skateraw Store), a pharmacy which also hosts a weekly post office, a curry house, and a Chinese takeaway.
+There are two pubs in the town, Quoiters Cafe Bar and the Newton Arms.

-Skateraw Hall, built in the 1880s.
-Pictured in 2013.

 A community hall was built in the 1980s.
 Due to a demand for more space, it was expanded and renamed the Bettridge Centre in 2003.
 The Centre is run by elected local residents.
 Beside this centre is Newtonhill Library.
 There is also the Skateraw Hall built in the 1880s, originally provided for the residents when Newtonhill was a fishing village.

 Newtonhill Primary School serves the town and surrounding hamlets of Muchalls and Cammachmore.
 It opened in April 1969 and had an initial roll of 144 pupils.
 It replaced Cairnhill and Cookney schools.